LI7XI/AudioAnalyzerDocs/docs/skin-setup.md

 In this example, we will create a [Spectrum](/docs/examples/spectrum.md) Visualizer.<br/>
 To keep it short and simple, it won't be as fancy as the one in the [.rmskin]() examples.
 Later on, we will show you [how to create it](/docs/usage-examples/fft-spectrum).

-First of all, lets create a skin:
+First of all, let's create a skin:

 ```ini
 [Rainmeter]